rpbenatti/Data-Science/README.md

   <li><a href="https://www.datasciencecentral.com/">Data Science Central</a></li>
 </ul>

-In those I was able to figure out a lot of useful information and learn each day a little bit more.
+In those, I was able to figure out a lot of useful information and learn each day a little bit more.

-Check some of my notebooks I am creating so I can review them later:
+Check also some notebooks I am collecting so I can review them later:

 <a href="https://nbviewer.jupyter.org/github/rpbenatti/Data-Science/blob/master/how_to_join_merge_dataframes_in_pandas_python.ipynb">How to join (merge) data frames (inner, outer, right, left join) in pandas python</a>